In this example, we use the STACK optical solver and FDTD to characterize a cylindrical micro-LED and extract the emitted power and radiation pattern.

 Information and tips for users that want to further customize the model

-The materials used in this example are taken from the reference paper.
+The optical materials used in this example are taken from the reference paper.
 Other materials can be used provided you know their optical properties over the bandwidth of interest.
 See the appendix for more information about the materials used and how they were added to the FDTD simulation.

 The device studied here is a cylindrical micro-LED.
 Other geometries can be used, but note we use the symmetries extensively to reduce the simulation size as well as the number of dipole positions.
 This should be taken into consideration when updating the geometry.